top of page

 Habitats for Humanity

-Earth is the “current” habitat for humankind, but not for long if NASA has its way.
-At NASA, astronomers have been diligently exploring and researching the possibility of inhabiting a future home: Mars.
-During my tenure as a Senior Illustrator at Martin Marietta, I had the lifetime opportunity to work on illustrations for NASA’s Mars Observer program.
-This piece aims to illustrate the present and future habitats for humanity, showcasing our journey from the blue planet to the red planet.
+NASA aerospace engineers have been diligently exploring and researching the possibility of building a habitat 34 million miles away on a future home, Mars.
+During my tenure as a Senior Illustrator at Martin Marietta, I had the opportunity to work on graphics and illustrations for NASA’s Mars Observer program.
+This piece aims to illustrate the present and future habitats for humanity, showcasing our future journey from the blue planet to the red planet.

 _______